 I turned to my trusty master muffin recipe as the base of these Thanksgiving inspired muffins.
 What’s a master muffin recipe?
 It’s 1 muffin batter that can produce all sorts of different muffin varieties and flavors.
-Here are some of my other muffin recipes that begin with the same base muffin recipe: glazed apple crumb muffins, peach streusel muffins, cranberry orange muffins, strawberry cheesecake muffins, blackberry lemon poppy seed muffins, and blueberry muffins.
+Here are some of my other muffin recipes that begin with the same base muffin recipe: apple crumb muffins, peach streusel muffins, cranberry orange muffins, strawberry cheesecake muffins, and blueberry muffins.

 This recipe creates soft and buttery muffins, thanks to butter and sour cream.
 Creaming butter and sugar together creates a fluffy base, so these definitely aren’t your typical super dense muffins.
-Rather, they’re impeccably soft like cupcakes.
-Lots of little ingredients paired together create big-time flavor.
-Vanilla and cinnamon, juicy cranberries, toasty walnuts, orange zest, spicy and aromatic ground cardamom– which pairs beautifully with citrus (and your morning coffee!).
+Rather, they’re impeccably soft, just like vanilla cupcakes.
+Lots of little ingredients paired together create big-time flavor in this recipe.
 I adore cardamom for its versatility and often use it in chai spice inspired treats like these chai spice snickerdoodles.
-It’s easy to go overboard with a strong spice such as cardamom, but I find that 1 teaspoon was the perfect amount distributed among a dozen muffins.
+It’s easy to go overboard with a strong spice such as cardamom, but I find that 1 teaspoon was the perfect amount distributed among 1 dozen muffins.

-And if you’re not into any of today’s add-ins, simply swap them out!
-That’s what makes this base muffin recipe such a staple in my kitchen– the flavor possibilities and combinations are truly endless.
+- By the way: If you’re not into any of today’s add-ins, simply swap them out.
+That’s what makes this base muffin recipe such a staple in my kitchen– the flavor possibilities are truly endless.
 Try blueberries instead of cranberries, add chocolate chips or white chocolate chips, leave out the spices, try pecans instead of walnuts, etc.

 How To Make Cranberry Cardamom Spice Muffins

-These muffins come together in a snap– only 35 minutes start to finish.
-Much needed when your holiday to-do list is a mile long.
-Let’s review:
+These come together in a snap– much needed when your holiday to-do list is a mile long.